Thursday, January 14, 2010

 The actual term goona goona appears to be the Balinese word for magic in general, and is sometimes used synonymously with voodoo in certain cases.
 Its popular meaning, however, was modeled on the famous movie and it took on a specific connotation relating to love and sex.
 We can assume Goona Goona powder first appeared on the US occult market around this period of the 1930s.
 But who, knowing the term from this slang or from this film, would buy such a powder with the expectation that it would "create a calm and confident environment"?
 Would anyone nowadays purchase a formula called "Sexy" thinking it should be used for trust and understanding?

 Ah, no, my dear readers.
 Goona Goona is no soothing brew for tranquil love.
 This is a lust mixture!
 Its use would have been akin to Flame of Desire or Look Me Over formulas.
+The confusion seems to arise from practitioners back in the early/mid 20th century, when sex wasn't habitually discussed openly, employing euphemisms like "getting along" to mean sex.
 While I don't have any authentic 1930s recipes for Goona Goona, I can tell you this about approaching it as a lust formula: it explains that nutmeg.
 According to Egyptian Witchcraft, nutmeg is "used for all kinds of love alchemy, especially for potions and magic spells which elicit love and sexual desire."
 It's a spicy, passion-bringing ingredient.
 While personally I'd probably prefer cinnamon or cardamom in its place for a love powder, nutmeg makes even less sense as an ingredient to promote understanding and trust, unless that's supposed to be some kind of Victorian euphemism for 'fucking.'
 In fact, Alchemy Works reports an old Creole spell to make a woman "crazy with love" by sprinkling nutmeg in her shoe at midnight.

 Assuming that Slater and Rosean both had some idea of what they were talking about when they reported their formulas (though I confess, I see potential that one may have been copying after the other's lead) its intention as a lust powder is certain.
 There are, admittedly, spells and formulas that evolve over time -- precipitado went from a mercury extract to a mixture of gunpowder and chile, Water of Notre Dame changed from arnica tincture to white rose water -- but, Goona Goona appears to have at least formulaically retained its original intent even if its descriptions are usually given inaccurately.
 Slater seems, as far as I can tell, to be the earliest person to report the "trust and understanding" usage.
 Since he's the same guy that says Yula oil is for death hexes and jalap powder is made out of galangal powder, we can safely consider him to be unreliable in this.